 The Pot-Stirrer loves an injustice.
 He (she) lives to find real or imagined issues within the company, or even with you.
 He constantly questions decisions, and, like a dog with a bone, won’t let go of something once he’s got his teeth in it.
 To make matters worse, he just doesn’t seem to be happy until everyone at work is talking about it.
-The Pot Stirrer is almost always in the middle of workplace morale challenges.
+Pot Stirrers are almost always in the middle of workplace morale challenges.

-This is the employee you lose sleep over.
-He’s fairly competent at what he does, but far from enthusiastic.
-You may have been thinking of firing him, but on what grounds?
-You’ve also been concerned about the negative impact that disciplining him might have on the rest of your employees.
+These are the employees you lose sleep over.
+They’re fairly competent at what they do, but far from enthusiastic.
+You may have been thinking of firing them, but on what grounds?
+You’ve also been concerned about the negative impact that disciplining them might have on the rest of your employees.
 What message would it send?

-For starters, the one thing you don’t want to do is ignore his behavior.
-Ignoring him will certainly not make things go away.
+For starters, the one thing you don’t want to do is ignore their behavior.
+Ignoring them will certainly not make things go away.
 You have to begin taking action, and the sooner the better.
 Time for corrective action.
 Here are the steps:

 1. Document everything, with as much detail as possible.

-2. Talk with him in private.
-Tell him you have some concerns about the effect his behavior is having on the rest of the team.
+2. Talk with them in private.
+Tell them you have some concerns about the effect their behavior is having on the rest of the team.
 Make sure that you have specific examples.

 3. Give him the benefit of the doubt.
-Ask him if he is prepared to be a more positive team player.
-Listen to him.
+Ask if they are prepared to be more positive team players.
+Listen to them.

-4. Closely monitor his actions following your meeting.
-If he does turn his behavior around, make a point to acknowledge and thank him for the effort.
-If he falls back into his old ways, its time to move quickly into a progressive discipline strategy, which may lead to termination.
+4. Closely monitor their actions following your meeting.
+If they do turn their behavior around, make a point to acknowledge and thank them for the effort.
+If they fall back into their old ways, its time to move quickly into a progressive discipline strategy, which may lead to termination.